 When a determination is made that an emergency notification should be issued, CCU will take appropriate steps to ensure timely notification of the campus community.
 Options for notification include, but are not limited to, the University’s mass notification system (RAVE text messages), campus-wide emails, and physical postings on doors and bulletin boards.
 Information may also be made available on the University’s main or emergency website.
 The notifications will include some or all of the following information: the location of the emergency situation; a summary of the incident; and any special instructions or incident specific safety tips.
 When the emergency has ended and no danger to the campus community remains, notification will be made indicating the steps to be taken prior to resuming normal campus operations.
 Communication with outside news media will be made by the President’s Office.

-The Campus Safety and Security Department recognizes that although students reside on a Christian university campus, we live in a world with very real dangers.
-Campus Safety and Security Department personnel have several specific tasks to perform on each tour of duty, and because of this, students are encouraged to think about the well-being of other students whenever possible, while being aware of their surroundings and avoiding unnecessary risks.
-Should students need a Campus Safety and Security Department escort, they are encouraged to call the officer on duty.
-Department personnel are available to serve and assist with students’ safety.
-Students may request that an officer to escort them to their destination rather than walking alone after dark (or anytime there may be a safety concern).
+CCU Campus Safety recognizes that although students reside on a Christian university campus, we live in a world with very real dangers.
+CCU Campus Safety personnel have several specific tasks to perform on each tour of duty, and because of this, students are encouraged to think about the well-being of other students whenever possible, while being aware of their surroundings and avoiding unnecessary risks.
+Should students need a CCU Campus Security escort, they are encouraged to call the Security Guard on duty.
+Security personnel are available to serve and assist with students’ safety.
+Students may request that a guard to escort them to their destination rather than walking alone after dark (or anytime there may be a safety concern).

 Sexual assault, domestic violence, dating violence, and stalking are serious violations of law and University policy.
 In addition, they violate the sanctity of the human body and spirit and will not be tolerated within the Colorado Christian University (CCU) community.